Financial Times: Ownership and related publications

 On 23 July 2015, Nikkei, Inc. agreed to buy the Financial Times Group, a division of Pearson plc since 1957, for £844m (US$1.32 billion) and the acquisition was completed on 30 November 2015.
 Under the transaction agreement, Pearson retained the publishing rights to FT Press and licensed the trademark from Nikkei.
 Until August 2015 the FT group had a 50% shareholding in The Economist, which was sold to the Agnelli family for £469 million.
 Related publications include the Financial Times, FT.com, FT Search Inc., the publishing imprint FT Press and numerous joint ventures.
 In November 2013 it agreed to sell Mergermarket, an online intelligence reporting business, to the London private equity investor BC Partners.
 In addition, the FT Group has a unit called FT Specialist, which is a provider of specialist information on retail, personal and institutional finance segments.
-It publishes The Banker, Money Management and Financial Adviser (a publication targeted at professional advisers), fDi Intelligence and Professional Wealth Management (PWM).
+It publishes The Banker, Money Management and FT Adviser (a publication targeted to the financial intermediary market), fDi Intelligence and Professional Wealth Management (PWM).
+In 2023, FT Specialist acquired a majority stake in medical publisher Endpoints News.

 The Financial Times Group announced the beta launch of newssift, part of FT Search, in March 2009.
 Newssift.com is a next-generation search tool for business professionals that indexes millions of articles from thousands of global business news sources, not just the FT.
 The Financial Times Group acquired Money Media (an online news and commentary site for the industry) and Exec-Appointments (an online recruitment specialist site for the executive jobs market).
 The FT Group once had a 13.85% stake in Business Standard Ltd of India, the publisher of the Business Standard.
 It sold this stake in April 2008 and has entered into an agreement with Network 18 to launch the Financial Times in India, though it is speculated that they may find it difficult to do so, as the brand 'Financial Times' in India is owned by The Times Group, the publisher of The Times of India and The Economic Times.
 The group also publishes America's Intelligence Wire, a daily general newswire service.